Yunmen Wenyan: Farewell

 One day, when Yunmen was 85 or 86, he composed a farewell letter to his patron, the new king of the Southern Han, and gave a final lecture to his monks, finishing with the statement:

 Coming and going is continuous.
 I must be on my way!

 Yunmen then (Note: reputedly, in great pain because of his crippled leg) sat in a full lotus posture and died.
 He would be buried with great honors (Note: but not as great as the state would have liked, as befitted a great master and spiritual minister of the state), and his well-preserved corpse was exhumed several years later, and given a procession.
 In honor of this, his monastery was given a new name, and two stele erected, which recorded his biography.
 His corpse would be venerated until the 20th century, when it would disappear during the chaos of the Cultural Revolution.

 Yunmen was succeeded as abbot by Dongshan Shouchu (Chinese: 洞山守初; Pinyin: Dòngshān Shǒuchū; Rōmaji: Tōzan Shusho; d.
 900).
-His foremost disciple was accounted Baiyun Zixiang (Chinese: 白云子祥; Pinyin: Báiyún Zixiáng), who had founded his own temple on the nearby Mount Baiyun.
+His foremost disciple was accounted Baiyun Zixiang (Chinese: 白雲子祥; Pinyin: Báiyún Zixiáng), who had founded his own temple on the nearby Mount Baiyun.